 At the turn before the wire (about 1.2 miles to go), there will be a series of large orange buoys marking the center of the river, which is narrower at this point.
 Ensure that you keep to the right, both during the race and while returning.

 The last 1000 meters is straight.
 The buoys in the last 500 meters will all be red, so you will know when you are close to the end!
 The finish will be marked by a large, four-foot high red buoy.
-Be sure to stay to the right of that buoy to ensure that your bow number and RFID tag are correctly read.
+Be sure to stay to the right of that buoy to ensure that your bow number are correctly read.
 After you finish, be sure to keep rowing until you are clear of the finish-line area.